TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TypoScriptTemplates/TheConstantEditor/Index.rst

-This example shows how the static template "BUSINESS", which you find in the system extension "statictemplates", is configured for the **basic** -module.
+This example shows how the static template "BUSINESS", which you find in the system extension "statictemplates", is configured for the **basic**-module.

-The Business template is framebased and has a very simple layout.
+The Business template is frame-based and has a very simple layout.
 It has a 2-level textual menu.
 You can select the properties of the font tag like the font size, color and so on.
 Details are in the following list.
 The numbers in brackets fit to the numbers in the code example